top of page

 Data discovery and classification

-Data discovery and classification (currently in preview) provides basic capabilities built into Azure SQL Database and SQL Managed Instance for discovering, classifying and labeling the sensitive data in your databases.
+Data discovery and classification (currently in preview) provides basic capabilities built into Azure SQL Database and SQL Managed Instance for discovering, classifying and labelling the sensitive data in your databases.
 Discovering and classifying your utmost sensitive data (business/financial, healthcare, personal data, etc.) can play a pivotal role in your organizational Information protection stature.
 It can serve as infrastructure for:

 • Various security scenarios, such as monitoring (auditing) and alerting on anomalous access to sensitive data.

-• Controlling access to, and hardening the security of, databases containing highly sensitive data.
+• Controlling access to and hardening the security of databases containing highly sensitive data.

 • Helping meet data privacy standards and regulatory compliance requirements.